MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-load-testing-vs.md

 ---

-# Quickstart: Buy cloud-based load testing in Visual Studio Team Services (VSTS)
+# Quickstart: Buy cloud-based load testing in Azure DevOps Services

-## VSTS
+## Azure DevOps Services

 In this quickstart, you learn how to enable paid load testing.

-VSTS offers a cloud-based solution for [load testing your apps](../../test/load-test/index.md).
+Azure DevOps Services offers a cloud-based solution for [load testing your apps](../../test/load-test/index.md).
 You can create load tests by using Visual Studio Ultimate 2013, Visual Studio Enterprise 2015, or later versions.
-Then you can run these tests in VSTS.
+Then you can run these tests in Azure DevOps Services.

 Load tests are measured and billed in virtual user minutes (VUMs) as described in this Q&A: [What are VUMs?
 How many minutes will my load test use?](../../test/load-test/reference-qa.md#VUM)